The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Introduction

 Alternatively, we glue our charts by a `cooperation of virtual and real'.
-We construct analytic charts not only on the stack $\K (n)$, but also on the topological spaces $(\mathcal{S}^\circ_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$, which are related in a canonical way.
-The latter `real side' is studied in section 3 and is used to show that the charts are actually homeomorphisms onto open subsets of $(\mathcal{S}^\circ_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$.
-This is not treated in \cite{Oda1, Oda2, LWX1} as they could apply the great Alper's gluing theory, which works `without reality'.
-The former `virtual side' is studied in section 4 and is used to show the holomorphy of coordinate changes.
-Finding holomorphic relations between the analytic charts are eaiser on the stack $\K (n)$ than on the topological spaces $(\mathcal{S}^\circ_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$.
-These `virtual' holomorphic relations descend to the `real' holomorphic relations between the analytic charts on $(\mathcal{S}^\circ_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$ thanks to the universality of the local moduli spaces and the natural fully faithful embedding (2-Yoneda lemma) of the category $\Cpx$ of complex analytic spaces to the 2-category of complex analytic stacks.
-On the contrary, from this viewpoint, it does not sound realistic to prove the holomorphy `within the real side' as the forgetful functor from $\Cpx$ to the category of topological spaces is not full nor faithful.
+We construct analytic charts not only on the stack $\K (n)$, but also on the topological spaces $(\mathcal{S}^\intg_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$, which are related in a canonical way.
+The latter `real side' is studied in section 3 and is used to show that the charts are actually homeomorphisms onto open subsets of $(\mathcal{S}^\intg_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$.
+This is not treated in \cite{Oda1, Oda2, LWX1} as they could apply Alper's gluing work of good moduli spaces, which works `without reality'.
+The former `virtual side' is studied in section 4 and is used to show that the coordinate changes are holomorphic.
+Finding holomorphic relations between the analytic charts are easier on the stack $\K (n)$ than on the topological spaces $(\mathcal{S}^\intg_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$.
+These holomorphic relations of stacks descend to the actual holomorphic relations between the analytic charts on $(\mathcal{S}^\intg_\xi)^{-1} (0)/\mathrm{Ham}_T (M, \omega)$ thanks to the universality of the local moduli spaces and the fundamental (2-categorical version of) Yoneda's lemma: the natural fully faithful embedding of the category $\Cpx$ of complex analytic spaces to the 2-category of complex analytic stacks.